awslabs/data-on-eks/website/docs/gen-ai/inference/GPUs/nvidia-nim-llama3.md

 </details>

 :::info
-The ininial deployement of NIM service may take around 10 minutes as it takes time to pull NIM LLM image and download models.
+The ininial deployment of NIM service may take around 10 minutes as it takes time to pull NIM LLM image and download models.
 :::

 :::info